-OVERVIEW: Since 1990, the Foundation for Deep Ecology has made grants to nonprofit organizations working for conservation.
-It's interested specifically in biodiversity and wildness, ecological agriculture, and globalization and megatechnology.
-The foundation gives to activist and progressive conservation projects in South America, and also publishes books and supports the “intellectual infrastructure” of the environmental movement.
+OVERVIEW: The foundation for Deep Ecology specifically invests biodiversity and wilderness, ecological agriculture, and globalization and megatechnology.
+The foundation supports activist and progressive conservation projects in South America, publishes books, and supports the “intellectual infrastructure” of the environmental movement.

 Grants range from a few thousand to hundreds of thousands of dollars.
-Past grantees include various symposiums and conferences, journals like Wild Earth and Resurgence, as well as the anti-corporate magazine that sparked the Occupy Movement; research organizations like The Land Institute; and it funds a book publishing program has released works on energy policy, industrial agriculture, mountaintop mining, down to simple appreciation of national parks.
-The publishing program doesn’t, however, accept unsolicited book proposals.
+Past grantees include various symposiums and conferences; journals like Wild Earth and Resurgence, as well as the anti-corporate magazine that sparked the Occupy Movement; research organizations like The Land Institute; and it funds a book publishing program which has released works on energy policy, industrial agriculture, mountaintop mining, down to simple appreciation of national parks.
+However, the publishing program doesn’t accept unsolicited book proposals.
 Grantmaking prioritizes South America (Chile and Argentina), but the funder also publishes books on environmentalism, and supports the intellectual strength of the movement through magazines, journals, conferences, and advertising campaigns.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)